Confidential Inference via Ternary Model Partitioning: Introduction

-As an alternative, Ohrimenko et al.\cite{ohrimenko2016oblivious} presented data-oblivious multi-party machine learning algorithms and leveraged Intel Software Guard Extensions (SGX) to make them privacy-preserving.
-Recent research efforts, such as Chiron\cite{hunt2018chiron} and Myelin\cite{hynes2018efficient}, aim to enable SGX enclave integration for machine learning as a service (MLaaS).
-However, SGX-based computation is currently performance and memory constrained.
-Specifically, in-enclave workloads cannot exploit DL accelerators for matrix computation and floating-point arithmetic.
-It also has a limit of 128MB protected physical memory size for Intel Skylake CPUs\footnote{With memory paging support for Linux SGX kernel driver, the size of enclave memory can be expanded with memory swapping.
-But swapping on the encrypted memory will significantly affect the performance.}.
-This, in turn, makes SGX inadequate to efficiently support running a deep and complex neural network \emph{entirely} within an enclave.
+As an alternative, Ohrimenko \etal{} \cite{ohrimenko2016oblivious} presented data oblivious multi-party machine learning algorithms and leveraged Intel \ac{SGX} to make them privacy-preserving.
+Recent research efforts, such as \emph{Chiron}\cite{hunt2018chiron} and \emph{Myelin}\cite{hynes2018efficient}, aimed to enable \ac{SGX} enclave integration for \ac{MLaaS}.
+However, \ac{SGX}-based computation is currently performance and capacity constrained.
+Specifically, in-enclave workloads cannot exploit external hardware accelerators for computational parallelism. \ac{SGX} also has a hard limit (128 MB\footnote{With memory paging support for the Linux \ac{SGX} kernel driver, the virtual memory size of an enclave can be expanded with memory swapping.
+But swapping on the encrypted memory will significantly affect the performance.}) on the protected physical memory size.
+While, state-of-the-art \ac{DL} models have become increasingly large and complicated despite the limited enclave memory cap.
+This, in turn, makes \ac{SGX} inadequate to enclose a large \ac{DL} model entirely within a single enclave.

-To address the performance and capacity limitations of secure enclaves, it is essential to partition the deep learning workloads and delegate as much computation as possible to run out of enclaves.
-However, \emph{insecure} model partitioning strategies may lead to information disclosures of the original inputs.
-Adversaries may leverage the out-of-enclave DL workloads, including both the partial model parameters and the computed outputs, to \emph{reconstruct} or \emph{reveal the properties} of the inputs.
+To address the performance and capacity limitations of secure enclaves, it is essential to partition \ac{DL} workloads and delegate computation to run out of enclaves.
+However, \emph{insecure} model partitioning strategies may lead to information disclosure of the original inputs.
+Adversaries may leverage the out-of-enclave \ac{DL} workloads, including both the partial model parameters and the computed outputs, to uncover the properties or even reconstruct the inputs.

-In this paper, we systematically investigate the life cycles of input data in deep learning image classifiers and identify the potential places for information disclosures.
-Based on the discovered insights, we employ a \textsf{Ternary Model Partitioning} strategy to tightly control both ends, i.e., data \emph{entrance} and \emph{exit}, of deep learning inference pipelines to mitigate information leakages.
+In this paper, we systematically investigate the life cycles of input data in \ac{DL} image classifiers and explore how adversaries can obtain sensitive information of the inputs.
+Based on the discovered insights, we have derived a \tmp{} mechanism to tightly control deep learning inference pipelines and minimize the information leakage surfaces.
+Following the security principles of the \tmp{} mechanism, our research prototype consists of two co-operative components:

+(1) On the user side, we have built an offline \maf{} to automate the process of evaluating and partitioning users' proprietary \ac{DL} models from the information-theoretic perspective.
+Users can leverage this framework to conduct local model partitioning before deploying their models to the cloud.